Ryoo Seung-wan: 1998–2004

-With a few years of experience as assistant director on Whispering Corridors and Park's 1997 film Trio, Ryoo was ready to jumpstart his own career.
-Ryoo's debut was initially planned as a full-fledged feature film, but various issues forced him to instead shoot separate short films sharing common characters and themes.
-In 1998 his short film Rumble won him the Best Film at the 1998 Busan Short Film Festival, and a year later he signed a contract to develop a feature film out of Rumble and three following sequels, one of which was his short Modern Man, which was not only the audience's favorite, but also won Best Film at a Short Film Festival in 1999.
+With a few years of experience as assistant director on Whispering Corridors and Park's 1997 film Trio, Ryoo was ready to start his own career.
+Initially, he wanted to make a feature film, but due to external circumstamces, he was forced to shoot separate short films that shared themes and characters.
+In 1998, his short film Rumble (패싸움) won him the Best Film at the 1998 Busan Short Film Festival, and a year later he signed a contract to develop a feature film out of Rumble and three following sequels, one of which was his short Modern Man, which won Best Film and the audience award at the Korean Independent Short Film Festival in 1999.